claceio/docs/content/docs/Plugins/Overview.md

         return ace.response(ret.error, "invalid_challenge_id", code=404)
 ```

-At runtime, Clace will check if the `get` call is authorized.
+At runtime, OpenRun will check if the `get` call is authorized.
 If so, the call to the plugin will be performed.

 ## Response Handling